awslabs/aws-video-transcriber/docs/en-branded/deployment.md

 6. On the **Configure stack options** page, select **Next**.

-7. On the **Review** page, Check the box acknowledging that the tempalte creates AWS Identity and Access Management (IAM) resources.
+7. On the **Review** page, Check the box acknowledging that the tempalte creates Amazon Identity and Access Management (IAM) resources.

 8. Choose **Create stack** to deploy the stack.

-You can check the status of the stack in the **Status** column of the AWS CloudFormation console.
+You can check the status of the stack in the **Status** column of the Amazon CloudFormation console.
 You should receive a **CREATE_COMPLETE** status in approximately 10 minutes.

 ## Step 2: Access the web interface

-After the stack is successfully created, you can view the authentication information (**APIKey**) required to access the web interface and the created CloudFront URL (**ConsoleUrl**) on the **Outputs** tab of AWS CloudFormation stack.
+After the stack is successfully created, you can view the authentication information (**APIKey**) required to access the web interface and the created CloudFront URL (**ConsoleUrl**) on the **Outputs** tab of Amazon CloudFormation stack.

-Depending on the region where you create the stack, you can choose to access the web interface from the AWS China Regions or the AWS Standard Regions.
+Depending on the region where you create the stack, you can choose to access the web interface from the Amazon Web Services China Regions or the Amazon Web Services Standard Regions.

-### Access from AWS China Regions
+### Access from Amazon China Regions

 1. Enter https://<domain> in the address bar of the browser.
 For example, the domain is video-transcriber.ch.test.com.

 1. Select **Enter API Key**, and enter the authentication information in the pop-up input box.

-### Access from AWS Standard Regions
+### Access from Amazon Web Services Standard Regions

 1. Enter the CloudFront URL in the address bar of the browser.